How to make scented soy candles quickly & easily. A how-to guide to homemade candles using pure essential oils.

 How to make scented soy candles

 I’m not what you’d consider good at it but I still love cracking out the scissors and glue, colouring in, fabric, stitching, paper, painting – yes I would thrive as a kindy teacher in the craft section (because they all have a special section for crafting right?)

-Spurred on by the excitement of finding a use for my jar collection, one rainy Saturday afternoon I did a bit of Googling of how to make scented soy candles then got straight to candle making.
+Spurred on by the excitement of finding a use for my jar collection, one rainy Saturday afternoon I did a bit of Googling of how to make scented soy candles then got straight to homemade candle making.

 The first step is to fill them with boiling water.

 When I told mum about this after I’d done it, she warned that the glass can break if you pour the water straight into the glass jars.

 Some of mine stayed at the bottom but a little nudge with a fork and they popped right out.

 To get rid of the black soot marks I just gave them a little scrub with dishwashing liquid and warm water and they were as good as new.